imbaniac/awesome-blockchain/README.md

 ---
 Some links are affiliate, so I could keep the list up to date.
-I marked them as 🍭 You can also directly support the list:
+I marked them as 🍭 You can also support the list directly:

 **Bitcoin:** *1MjC5Htqzd2uJx6eFSuBCh1HT122Gesfpd*